-The carrying amounts of cash and cash equivalents, restricted cash, trade receivables, other current assets, trade payables, accrued expenses and other current liabilities approximate their fair value due to the short-term maturities of such instruments.
+The carrying amounts of cash and cash equivalents, restricted cash, trade receivables, contract assets, other current assets, trade payables, accrued expenses and other current liabilities approximate their fair value due to the short-term maturities of such instruments.

-Based on the borrowing rates currently available to the Company for bank loans with similar terms and maturities, the Company estimates that the carrying value of its long-term debt approximates fair value.
+Based on the borrowing rates currently available to the Company for bank loans with similar terms and maturities, the Company estimates that the carrying value of its long-term debt approximates their fair value.

-The Group measured the fair value of the forward contracts in accordance with ASC 820 and classified them as level 2.
-Foreign currency derivative contracts are classified within Level 2 as the valuation inputs are based on quoted prices and market observable data of similar instruments.
+The Company measured the fair value of the forward contracts in accordance with ASC 820 and classified them as Level 2.
+Forward contracts are classified within Level 2 as the valuation inputs are based on quoted prices and market observable data of similar instruments.